fanglingsu/vimb/commands.md

 : Toggles the webinspector for current page.
 This is only available if the config `webinspector` is enabled.

+focus-input
+: Set the cursor to the first found editable element on the page and switch vimb into insert mode.

 quit, q
 : Close the browser.